GerritEichner/kader/cran-comments/cran-comments.md

 * Non-standard file/directory found at top level:
   'cran-comments'
 ```
-The directory contain this file.
+The directory contains this file.
 ```

 ## Downstream dependencies
 There are currently no downstream dependencies for this